sheafk/objc-cartoon-collections-ios-0616/README.md

   1. Doc | 2.
 Dopey | 3.
 Bashful
   ```

-  2. Write the `summonCaptainPlanet:(NSArray *)planteerCalls` method.
+  2. Write the `summonCaptainPlanet:(NSArray *)planeteerCalls` method.
 This method should take an `NSArray` of forces.
 These forces a bit lackluster...let's give them some hart and make them all caps and an exclamation point after to show we really mean it!
 Return another `NSArray` with a capitalized and exclamation point after.
 So for example the following `NSArray`:

   ```
   @[@"earth",@"wind"]